East Sussex petition maker see 'no real change' as fears remains over potential 700-home development

-East Sussex petition maker see 'no real change' as fears remain over wholesale tree removal for potential 700-home development
+East Sussex petition maker sees 'no real change' as fears remain over tree removal for potential 700-home development

 and live on Freeview channel 276

-Residents in Lewes still remain concerned that a 700-home development will lead to the mass removal of local trees, despite recent changes to the proposals.

-Last week, Human Nature submitted changes to the South Downs National Park Authority for their redevelopment of the North Street Industrial Estate and Springman House, following a public consultation period.
+Last week, Human Nature submitted changes to the South Downs National Park Authority for their redevelopment of the North Street Industrial Estate, following a public consultation period.

-The changes predominately focused on creating the opportunity to retain more of the existing trees, following a heavy backlash over the initial plans to cut down most of the woodland on the estate and along the Phoneix Causeway.
+The changes predominately focused on creating the opportunity to retain more of the existing trees, following criticism over the initial plans to cut down most of the trees on the estate and along the Phoneix Causeway.

 Anna Silversti, who started a petition opposing this development which amassed more than 85,000 signatures, says Human Nature’s alterations bring ‘no real changes’ to the fate of the trees in the area.